scalar-labs/kelpie/README.md

 ```

 ### Other Processors
-`Processor` usually keeps executing some operation for a specified time period or for a specified number of times.
+`Processor` usually keeps executing some operations for a specified time period or for a specified number of times.
 Kelpie provides other processors `TimeBasedProcessor` and `FrequencyBasedProcessor` to support such common cases.
 With those, you only need to implement an operation of processing with `executeEach()` and the framework takes care of iterations so that you don't need to make a loop to execute operations by yourself.

 The following class is an example of `FrequencyBasedProcessor`.
 It executes the same operations as the above `PrintProcessor` but what you need to write is a lot less.  `executeEach()` is invoked (`num` in `PrintProcessor`) for the specified number of times with `num_operations` in `[common]` in the config file.